Frequently Asked Questions

 For pure computation, there's certainly a number of languages that can be regarded as high-level, at least in some specific niches.
 Languages like Matlab and Mathematica, for example, are very effective for things like numerical and scientific computation, and functional languages like Haskell do a decent enough job (although there's certainly a lot of room for improvement there) when implementing things like parsers, compilers and other types of data-transformation software.

 But when it comes to managing state, we're still living in the stone age.
 The programming paradigm that has been by far the most popular for the last twenty years or so, OOP, is a complete disaster, hampered by, among (many) other things, a very low-level way of representing information, one that makes data difficult to inspect, manipulate and update with the result that code ends up being far more complex that it should be, and much less reliable.
 Functional programming's sins, on the other hand, are mainly of omission: in its pure form it simply doesn't have a satisfactory way to deal with state, which I suspect is the main reason it never expanded outside a few niches.
-Impure functional programming is probably the best thing we've at the moment, and a language like Clojure is certainly a huge step forward compared to OOP.
-But we're not there yet, not by a long shot.
+Impure functional programming is probably the best thing we've at the moment, but it's still far from ideal.

 The situation is even worse, if possible, for I/O. Even task that could be carried out automatically in any kind of sane programming language/environment, often end up being a huge drag on developers.
 Think for example of how much much effort goes into writing code that only moves data into and out of databases.
 Or how much more complex it is to implement a client/server application, compared to a local application with similar functionalities, and how tedious and time consuming it often is to implement even trivial things like sending data from the client to the server and vice-versa.
 Yet the majority of these task could be performed automatically by the compiler under the hood, if one starts with a properly designed language and network architecture.